Order restricting entry of women in Jama Masjid withdrawn after LG's request: Shahi Imam | Education

 Order restricting entry of women in Jama Masjid withdrawn after LG's request: Shahi Imam

 The Jama Masjid on Thursday withdrew a controversial order restricting the entry of women in the mosque, after an outrage over the issue prompted Delhi Lieutenant Governor V K Saxena to intervene.The notice by the mosques administration read Jama Masjid mein ladki ya ladkiyon ka akele daakhla mana hai The entry of a girl or girls is not permitted in Jama Masjid.
-The LG spoke to me.
+The LG spoke to me and said the notice boards should be removed.

 - Country: